nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <br><br>

-CohortConnect is a desktop application for students, professors, and teaching assistants to connect, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface.
+CohortConnect is a desktop application for CS students to network, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

+Our app makes it easy to connect with like minded students in your module.
+Our **Find A Buddy** feature matches you with students who have similar interests by leveraging Github’s metadata using a proprietary algorithm.

 ## Table of Contents
  - [Quick Start](#QuickStart)